Living with a Thai Woman

-Now I have spent many years as a batchelor and also had a couple of wives who were busy business people and I picked up on a lot of the housework, so it’s not that I’m not capable or willing.
+Now I have spent many years as a bachelor and also had a couple of wives who were busy business people and I picked up on a lot of the housework, so it’s not that I’m not capable or willing.
 Gaun just takes on that role and expects to do it.
 She is horrified if I try to do anything in her “domain”.

-Now both Gaun and I have the luxury of not having to work for a living, and I thank the taxpayers of Australia for my super pension every day, so the dynamics might be different if we or she had jobs.
+All of this done with huge good humour, impressive efficiency and part of an everyday process without any feeling that there is a ‘debt’ being accumulated in a mental ledger that needs to be repaid by me at some stage.
+Now both Gaun and I have the luxury of not having to work for a living, and I thank the taxpayers of Australia for my superannuation pension every day, so the dynamics might be different if we or she had jobs.

 HINT: If you do meet a Thai lady for a long term relationship you might find that you have a partner willing to take on the more traditional role of homemaker that we seemed to have largely lost in the West as a result of all sorts of role conflicts and stresses.
 You might also find yourself with a strong individual who doesn’t see herself as being in a lesser role just because she does the cooking!